HangLuoWh/Estimating-Polynomial-Coefficients-to-Correct-Improperly-White-Balanced-sRGB-Images/README.md

    ----cube
    --------ground_truth
    --------input
 3. Copy the datasets into corresponding folds.
 # Code
 # Train form the scratch
 Open a terminator and use command 'python train.py'
 # Test the method
-use command 'python test.py'
+Open a terminator and use command 'python test.py'
+\
+If you use our codes please cite our paper:
+H. Luo and X. Wan, "Estimating Polynomial Coefficients to Correct Improperly White-Balanced sRGB Images," in IEEE Signal Processing Letters, vol. 28, pp. 1709-1713, 2021, doi: 10.1109/LSP.2021.3102527.
+# Contact
+If you have any question, please feel free to contact Hang Luo at hluo@wtu.edu.cn.
-#
+# Acknowledge
+Some codes in our project are directly taken from [Wb_sRGB](https://github.com/mahmoudnafifi/WB_sRGB) and [Deep White Balance](https://github.com/mahmoudnafifi/Deep_White_Balance)).